-However, hormonal changes in the body and scalp and genetic factors are known to be prime cause for male pattern baldness.
-The male hormone called dihydrotestosterone or DHT is an androgen that is majorly responsible for frontal balding.
+However, hormonal changes in the body and scalp and genetic factors are known to be the prime cause for male pattern baldness.
+The male hormone called dihydrotestosterone or DHT is an androgen that is majorly responsible for frontal balding (1).
 DHT is responsible for development of manly attributes in males.
 A very small percentage of DHT is also found in women.
-Increased level of this hormone in women also causes development of androgynous male secondary sex characteristics, like facial hair, while also prompting sudden hair fall.
+Increased level of this hormone in women also causes development of androgynous male secondary sex characteristics, like facial hair, while also prompting sudden hair fall (3).

-DHT gets attached to the androgen receptors present in the dermal papilla of the hair follicles and inhibits the proper hair growth.
+DHT gets attached to the androgen receptors present in the dermal papillai XA group of mesenchymal cells (cells developing into connective and lymphatic tissues and blood vessels) found under the hair follicle. of the hair follicles and inhibits the proper hair growth.
 This androgen prevents efficient absorption of growth nutrients from the blood by the papilla.
 This consequently restricts the optimal nourishment of the hair and stops the growth of the hair shaft.
-Increased level of DHT hormone in the scalp is genetically programmed to cause miniaturising or shrinkage of the hair follicles.
+Increased level of DHT hormone in the scalp is genetically programmed to cause miniaturizing or shrinkage of the hair follicles.
 This hampers the creation of new hair follicles thereby leading to reduced hair growth, thinning and loss of hair due to follicle degradation.
-Thus regulating the levels of DHT in the body and restricting the androgen reception by the hair follicles is essential in solving problem of frontal balding.
+Thus regulating the levels of DHT in the body and restricting the androgen reception by the hair follicles is essential in solving the problem of frontal balding.

 Maintaining an appropriate lifestyle, healthy diet and remaining stress free by practicing yoga and meditation can help to naturally tackle the general hair loss issue and FFA problem.
 Boosting the immune system and keeping illnesses at bay is prerequisite for healthy hair.
 Use of hot hair treatments, styling tools, chemicals and stressful and tight hairstyling should be avoided as these easily cause the frontal hair to fall easily.
-Dandruff and other scalp infections along with scalp dehydration leads to blockage of hair follicles by excess sebum and scalp built up.
-This leads to insufficient nourishment of the hair which causes weakening of the hair root and eventually loss of hair.
+Dandruff and other scalp infections along with scalp dehydration leads to blockage of hair follicles by excess sebumi XAn oily substance produced by the skin to keep it moisturized which, in excess, may cause greasy hair and scalp acne. and scalp build up.
+This leads to insufficient nourishment of the hair which causes weakening of the hair root and eventually loss of hair (4).
 Hence one should use anti dandruff shampoos and treatments, like nizoral and head & shoulders, to cleanse the scalp and keep it infection free.

 Hormonal levels should be regulated and controlled in the body and frontal hair loss treated by use of medicinal drugs, treatments and surgeries like:

 This topical lotion or foam needs to be rubbed on the affected region of the scalp every day.
 This rub on treatment is best to stop and prevent hair loss and to further delay balding.
 It also promotes regrowth of hair.
-Favourable results are visible 4 months after the start of the treatment.
-This is an expensive treatment and hence should be resorted to only on the advice of a doctor or a medical practitioner.
+Favorable results are visible 4 months after the start of the treatment.
+This is an expensive treatment and hence should be resorted to only on the advice of a doctor or a medical practitioner (5).

 This medicine works by inhibiting the conversion of testosterone into dihydrotestosterone of DHT.
-The decrease in the level of DHT thus positively affects the pores to expand back to their normal size and therefore strengthen the hair and prevents hair loss.
-Consuming 1 tablet of finastride each day helps to stop hair loss and promote regrowth of hair.
-The effect of this medicine is observed 4 months after starting the medication process while it can take upto 2 year for full hair growth to occur.
+The decrease in the level of DHT thus positively affects the pores to expand back to their normal size and therefore strengthen the hair and prevent hair loss.
+Consuming 1 tablet of finasteride each day helps to stop hair loss and promote regrowth of hair.
+The effect of this medicine is observed 4 months after starting the medication process while it can take up to 2 year for full hair growth to occur (6).